l-quincy01/StudyBru/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.
+I will look at them

 ## License